allamaprabhuani/akantu2/doc/dev-doc/manual/contactmechanicsmodel.rst

 motion, the bodies can potentially come in contact along :math:`\Gamma^C_\alpha` as shown in :numref:`fig-contactmechanicsmodel-schematic`, termed as *potential contact zone*.
-Upon contact, two physical conditions needs to be satisfied :math:`(i)` the two surfaces :math:`\Gamma^C_\alpha` cannot interpenetrate at any time during motion :math:`(ii)` forces must be exerted by bodies along the :math:`\Gamma^C_\alpha` to resist the
+Upon contact, two physical conditions need to be satisfied :math:`(i)` the two surfaces :math:`\Gamma^C_\alpha` cannot interpenetrate at any time during motion :math:`(ii)` forces must be exerted by bodies along the :math:`\Gamma^C_\alpha` to resist the